krish10924/Basic-Task-Manager/README.md

 - Axios 1.12.2
 - Tailwind CSS 3.4.18

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is part of the Appsian Coding Assignment.

 ## 🐛 Known Issues

 - Tasks are stored in memory and will be lost on server restart
 - No user authentication or data isolation
 - No task categories or priorities

-## 🔮 Future Enhancements

-- Database persistence for tasks
-- User authentication and multi-user support
-- Task categories and tags
-- Due dates and reminders
-- Task priorities and sorting
-- Export/import functionality
-- Mobile app development
-- Real-time collaboration
-- Task templates and recurring tasks
-- Advanced filtering and search